 Thalassotherapy is based mainly on seawater use to regenerate the body and treat certain chronic conditions.
 Seawater contains many minerals essential to the body, such as sodium chloride (27 g per liter), potassium, magnesium, or calcium.
 Research by the French biologist René Quinton at the end of the 19th century has shown that the composition of seawater is surprisingly close to that of the human body’s internal liquids, including blood plasma and interstitial, also called extracellular fluid.
 In which “bathe” all the cells of the body.
 In other words, seawater and certain elements characteristic of the marine environment (algae, mud, sand, sea air) are beneficial for health since they bring trace elements, minerals, and vitamins essential to the body’s proper functioning.

 In the 1960s, the work of Professor Jean-Jacques Dubarry revealed that after a swim of at least 15 minutes in seawater heated between 37 ° C and 40 ° C, the pores of the skin expand to facilitate the penetration and the immediate action of negative ions (= atoms carrying electric charge) on the body.
-Some negative ions like sodium ion and potassium ion penetrate through the skin barrier (= the skin) to reach the venous capillaries.
+Some negative ions like sodium ions and potassium ions penetrate through the skin barrier (= the skin) to reach the venous capillaries.
 They will then be distributed in the body according to their needs and deficiencies via the bloodstream.
 For example, the calcium ion will bind to the bones to consolidate, while the magnesium and potassium ions will promote muscle cells’ regeneration.

 Ten years later, Professor Guelfi’s research confirms the transcutaneous penetration of negative ions in large quantities in seawater.
 The capture of negative ions by the tired organism thus promotes the cells’ natural renewal.
 The body recharges and regains all its energy.
 By soothing the mind and relieving general stress, heated seawater baths also provide mental health benefits.